Consumer Medicine Information

 – lithium, a medicine used to treat some types of depression

-– oxpentifylline, a medicine used to treat certain blood disorders.
+– pentoxifylline (oxpentifylline), a medicine used to treat certain blood disorders

-KETORAL must not be given to children under 16 years of age.
-The safety and effectiveness in children under 16 years has not been established.
+Do not give this medicine to a child under the age of 16 years.
+Safety and effectiveness in children younger than 16 years have not been established.

 You must not be given KETORAL for more than 5 days.